 Tuesday, 2:00–4:30 p.m.

-John Maynard is Professor of English.
+John Maynard is Professor of English and a former Chair of the department.
 His interests include literary interpretation, readers and reading, literary theory, biography, and Victorian and modern literature.
 He has published books on a variety of subjects in Victorian literature and is editor of Victorian Literature and Culture.
 He is currently working on a project on reading theory.
 From 1983 to 1989, he served as chair of the Department of English.
 He likes New York, New York theater, and bicycling.

 From Mind to Brain and Back Again